SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 ![](/assets/chapter-5-2-images/04.Hospital-02.png)

-At the end we only have to print the count of treated and untreated patients.
+In the end, we only have to print the count of treated and untreated patients.

 ### Testing in The Judge System